jusqua/learn-sycl/README.md

 source /opt/intel/oneapi/setvars.sh
 ```

-> [!INFO]
+> [!NOTE]
-> Setup your editor to use the clangd provided by the Intel® oneAPI Base Toolkit
+> Setup your editor to use the formatter and language server provided by the Intel® oneAPI Base Toolkit.
 >
-> Located at: /opt/intel/oneapi/compiler/latest/bin/compiler/clangd
+> Located at: `/opt/intel/oneapi/compiler/latest/bin/compiler/`

 ## Generate compilation database